paparazzi/flyingrobotcommander/README.md

 - [FRC: Guidance Video](https://www.youtube.com/watch?v=BdItVWyjLUc)

 ## TODO:
-- [ ] Add a `grid` view or similar for to facilitate a UI redux with respect to large aircraft x flighblock datasets (i.e. >= 84 combinations/buttons)
 - [ ] Add/improve software installation section in the README
 - [ ] Add more error handlers with appropriate feedback (this includes the `None` response for aircraft subset mismatches, etc....)
 - [ ] Add support for `status` view generation via `-g` switch, note `-s` switch dependency